mtancret/mtancret.github.com/research.md

 I have been a reviewer for the following journals and conferences:

-The 47th IEEE/IFIP International Conference on Dependable Systems and Networks (DSN) 2017
+The 47th IEEE/IFIP International Conference on Dependable Systems and Networks (DSN) 2017 (external reviewer)
 IEEE International Symposium on Software Reliability Engineering (ISSRE) 2015
 IEEE Transactions on Computers (TC) 2015
 IEEE Transactions on Parallel and Distributed Systems (TPDS) 2014